riverrun/openmaize/README.md

 In the Openmaize.Signup module:

-* create_user - take an Ecto changeset, check that the password is valid, and return an updated changeset.
+* add_password_hash - take an Ecto changeset, check that the password is valid, and return an updated changeset.
 * add_confirm_token - add a confirmation token to the changeset.
 * gen_token_link - generate a confirmation token and a link to be used in